awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

    1. Choose **Specify an encryption key**\.

+   1. Under **Encryption settings**, choose **Use bucket settings for default encryption** or **Override bucket settings for default encryption**\.

+   1. If you chose **Override bucket settings for default encryption**, you must configure the following encryption settings\.
-   1. To encrypt the uploaded files using keys that are managed by Amazon S3, choose **Amazon S3 key \(SSE\-S3\)**\.
+      + To encrypt the uploaded files by using keys that are managed by Amazon S3, choose **Amazon S3 managed key \(SSE\-S3\)**\.

-      For more information, see [Using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.
+        For more information, see [Protecting data using server\-side encryption with Amazon S3 managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.

-   1. To encrypt the uploaded files using the AWS Key Management Service \(AWS KMS\), choose **AWS Key Management Service key \(SSE\-KMS\)**\.
-Then choose an option for **AWS KMS key**\.
+      + To encrypt the uploaded files by using keys stored in AWS Key Management Service \(AWS KMS\), choose **AWS Key Management Service key \(SSE\-KMS\)**\.
+Then choose one of the following options for **AWS KMS key**:
-      + **AWS managed key** – Choose an [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk)\.
-      + **Choose from your KMS root keys** – Choose a [customer managed key ](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from a list of KMS keys in the same Region as your bucket\.
+        + To choose from a list of available KMS keys, choose **Choose from your AWS KMS keys**, and then choose your **KMS key** from the list of available keys\.

-        For more information about creating a customer managed key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about protecting data with AWS KMS, see [Using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
+          Both the AWS managed key \(`aws/s3`\) and your customer managed keys appear in this list\.
+For more information about customer managed keys, see [Customer keys and AWS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt) in the *AWS Key Management Service Developer Guide*\.
-      + **Enter KMS root key ARN** – Specify the AWS KMS key ARN for a customer managed key, and enter the Amazon Resource Name \(ARN\)\.
+        + To enter the KMS key ARN, choose **Enter AWS KMS key ARN**, and then enter your KMS key ARN in the field that appears\.

-        You can use the KMS root key ARN to give an external account the ability to use an object that is protected by an AWS KMS key\.
-To do this, choose **Enter KMS root key ARN**, and enter the Amazon Resource Name \(ARN\) for the external account\.
-Administrators of an external account that have usage permissions to an object protected by your KMS key can further restrict access by creating a resource\-level IAM policy\.
-**Note**
-To encrypt objects in a bucket, you can use only AWS KMS keys that are available in the same AWS Region as the bucket\.
+        + To create a new customer managed key in the AWS KMS console, choose **Create a KMS key**\.

+          For more information about creating an AWS KMS key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+**Important**
+You can use only KMS keys that are available in the same AWS Region as the bucket\.
+The Amazon S3 console lists only the first 100 KMS keys in the same Region as the bucket\.
+To use a KMS key that is not listed, you must enter your KMS key ARN\.
+If you want to use a KMS key that is owned by a different account, you must first have permission to use the key and then you must enter the KMS key ARN\.
+Amazon S3 supports only symmetric encryption KMS keys, and not asymmetric KMS keys\.
+For more information, see [Identifying symmetric and asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*\.

 1. To use additional checksums, choose **On**\.
 Then for **Checksum function**, choose the function that you would like to use\.
 Amazon S3 calculates and stores the checksum value after it receives the entire object\.
 You can use the **Precalculated value** box to supply a precalculated value\.
 If you do, Amazon S3 compares the value that you provided to the value that it calculates\.
 If the two values do not match, Amazon S3 generates an error\.

    Additional checksums enable you to specify the checksum algorithm that you would like to use to verify your data\.
 For more information about additional checksums, see [Checking object integrity](checking-object-integrity.md)\.

 1. To add tags to all of the objects that you are uploading, choose **Add tag**\.
-Type a tag name in the **Key** field\.
-Type a value for the tag\.
+Enter a tag name in the **Key** field\.
+Enter a value for the tag\.

    Object tagging gives you a way to categorize storage\.
 Each tag is a key\-value pair\.
 Key and tag values are case sensitive\.
 You can have up to 10 tags per object\.
-A tag key can be up to 128 Unicode characters in length and tag values can be up to 255 Unicode characters in length\.
+A tag key can be up to 128 Unicode characters in length, and tag values can be up to 255 Unicode characters in length\.
 For more information about object tags, see [Categorizing your storage using tags](object-tagging.md)\.

 1. To add metadata, choose **Add metadata**\.

    1. Under **Type**, choose **System defined** or **User defined**\.

       For system\-defined metadata, you can select common HTTP headers, such as **Content\-Type** and **Content\-Disposition**\.
 For a list of system\-defined metadata and information about whether you can add the value, see [System\-defined object metadata](UsingMetadata.md#SysMetadata)\.
-Any metadata starting with prefix `x-amz-meta-` is treated as user\-defined metadata\.
+Any metadata starting with the prefix `x-amz-meta-` is treated as user\-defined metadata\.
 User\-defined metadata is stored with the object and is returned when you download the object\.
 Both the keys and their values must conform to US\-ASCII standards\.
 User\-defined metadata can be as large as 2 KB\.
 For more information about system\-defined and user\-defined metadata, see [Working with object metadata](UsingMetadata.md)\.

    1. For **Key**, choose a key\.